Bessy-Mukaria/Blog_2/README.md

 This blog is among the challenges undertaken at [10 Academy](https://www.10academy.org/)training in July 2020.

-You can use the [editor on GitHub](https://github.com/Bessy-Mukaria/Blog_2/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Problem statement
 What determines the level of influence a user has on social media?
 A study is made to make an understanding of the effects of the social media influencers are in Africa to inform a Social media campaign based on the following factors;